 10. Mobile Device Security

-Don’t forget to include mobile devices and apps when considering network security.
+Don’t forget to include mobile devices and apps, which cybercriminals are increasingly targeting, when considering network security.
 There are a plethora of mobile device management and mobile application management programs available now.
 You can even use the built in mobile device management for Office 365.
 With these you can manage devices and keep them secure.